Applying to North Dorset District Council

 Once you are sure which type of application you need to make for planning permission, then there are two ways to apply:

-- A paper application: You can either download the North Dorset District Council - Planning application forms, or hard copies can be obtained by contacting the Development Control team
+- A paper application: You can either download the North Dorset District Council - Planning application forms, or hard copies can be obtained by contacting the Development Services Team.

 - An online application: North Dorset District Council supports and promotes the submission of planning applications online.
 Online applications are made through the government's Planning Portal - Apply for planning permission on-line (opens in a new window) - which also provides general information and guidance on the planning process